Megatokio/dyndns_daemon/README.md

 ### a dynDNS update daemon

-This is a simple deamon for updating a domain name at a dynDNS service.
+This is a simple deamon for updating a domain at a dynDNS service.

+You also need https://github.com/megatokio/Libraries in the same directory (or change the symlink) and libcurl.

-It's currently developped and tested on my Linux PC.
+The daemon is developed and tested on Linux but should work on most unixes too.

-You also need to checkout https://github.com/megatokio/Libraries. (uppercase 'L') This project already contains a symlink to '../Libraries'.

-The project requires lib curl and lib pthreads.

-I use the Qt Creator IDE for development and building.
+The .pro file is for the Qt Creator IDE and a Makefile is also provided.
-A Makefile should be staight forward, take a look into .pro file what's needed.

-Currently supported:
+#### Currently supported:
 * IP v4

-Planned:
+#### Planned:
 * IP v6